Ajay2k22/i_movies/README.md

-Hey,I have made this mini youtube with the help of react
+Hey,I have made this mini imovie with the help of react